czerwonk/dns-drain/README.md

 -value | defines which values in records should be matched -regex | defines which pattern should be applied to match records -dry | simulation only
--zone | apply changes for specific zones only
--skip | skip specific zones
--new_ip | set a replacement IP (not compatible with -value and -regex) -new_value | set a replacement value (not compatible with -ip) -file | input (undrain) or output (drain) file (default: drain.json)
+-zone | apply changes for specific zones only (regular expression) -skip | skip specific zones (regular expression) -new_ip | set a replacement IP (not compatible with -value and -regex) -new_value | set a replacement value (not compatible with -ip) -file | input (undrain) or output (drain) file (default: drain.json)